Time: 14:15 - 15:45

 - Perform a great variety of Asanas correctly and independently

-- Demonstrate basic Iyengar style alignment in your postures
+- Demonstrate safe and intelligent alignment in your postures

-- Choose Iyengar props (including the new 'feet-up') independently to improve your postures
+- Choose suitable props to support and improve your postures

 - Practise headstand or shoulder stand or a suitable alternative with guidance and possible support